Archive for November, 2005

 staying clean

 The hardest part about working with chocolate is staying clean, Torres said.
-When I’m at home, I lick my fingers rather than whiping them.
-Despite my attempts to stay clean, I often develop brown "badges of courage" on my clothes.
+When I’m at home, I lick my fingers rather than wiping them (shh, don’t look).

 Christmas tree stencil